-Although this petition primarily discusses climate change, increased CO2 emissions are also causing the acidification of the Earth's oceans, with potentially serious impacts.
-Ocean acidification is climate change's "evil twin."52 The emissions from fossil fuels produced and marketed by the Carbon Majors projects are therefore linked to both climate change and ocean acidification.
+51 R. Boquiren, G. Di Carlo, and M.C.
+Quibilan (Eds).
+2010.
+Climate Change Vulnerability Assessment of the Verde Island Passage, Philippines.
+Technical report.
+Conservation International, Arlington, Virginia, USA, preface.
+Available at marketed by the Carbon Majors projects are therefore linked to both climate change and ocean acidification.
 The Petitioners request that the Commission consider ocean acidification, in addition to climate change, in investigating the Carbon Majors' duty to respect human rights.
 While climate change is the consequence of a suite of greenhouse gases causing the earth to absorb more of the sun's energy, ocean acidification is caused primarily by increased levels of atmospheric carbon dioxide dissolving into the ocean.
-It is estimated that approximately 25-30% of the CO2 emitted by human activities has been absorbed by the oceans, buffering to some degree the increase in atmospheric concentrations, but at the same time bringing about fundamental changes to ocean carbon chemistry.
-Given the most recent estimates for annual global emissions of CO2 (around 32 Gt in 2014), it can be estimated that human activities are contributing approximately of 1 million tonnes of CO2 pollution to the global oceans every hour.
-The resulting increase in acidity (decrease in pH) observed over the last 200 years likely exceeds pH changes experienced at any time over at least the last 55 million years in terms of both extent and speed of change.
-For details on a background of ocean acidification, see appended Annex "F-1."
+It is estimated that approximately 25-30% of the CO2 emitted by human activities has been absorbed by the oceans,53 buffering to some degree the increase in atmospheric concentrations, but at the same time bringing about fundamental changes to ocean carbon chemistry.54 Given the most recent estimates for annual global emissions of CO2 (around 32 Gt in 2014), it can be estimated that human activities are contributing approximately of 1 million tonnes of CO2 pollution to the global oceans every hour.55 The resulting increase in acidity (decrease in pH) observed over the last 200 years likely exceeds pH changes experienced at any time over at least the last 55 million years in terms of both extent and speed of change.56 For details on a background of ocean acidification, see appended Annex "F-1."